8 Fixed Mindset and Growth Mindset Examples and How to Help Kids Improve

 Any parent who hears these words from their child inevitably feels helpless knowing their child’s self-view is so negative.

-While we can’t change our child’s self-perception for them, there are a number of ways we can encourage our child to take on a more positive view of themselves.
+While we can’t change our child’s self-perception for them, there are a number of ways we can encourage our children to take on a more positive view of themselves.

 In fact, Stanford University Professor of Psychology Carol Dweck, came to the conclusion, after decades of research, that our mindset – the way we view ourselves – “profoundly affects the way you lead your life” more than our abilities and talent.